jpritikin/coach/content/docs/me/psychoactive/cannabis.md

 For this type of use, CBN does not cause the munchies.
 CBN-O is 2-3 times as potent as CBN, but they are otherwise very similar.

-How does the subjective effect differ with and without CBD?
 What about combining CBN with THC?

 CBN used alone has little cross-tolerance with THC.